K-Mano/Octify/README.md

 # Octify
-Octify is a implimented task management app
+Octify is a improved task management app